 EMDR is Different From Other Therapies

 Basically, a 45-minute EMDR session is the equivalent of 10 hours of talk therapy.

 EMDR therapy relies on the brain’s natural healing process and is designed to resolve unprocessed traumatic memories for permanent healing.
 Healing is possible even when an individual does not want to provide details of the distressing events.

 After determining if a client is appropriate for EMDR, the therapy begins.
-I conduct typical EMDR sessions in 90 – 120 minutes, or 60 minutes two days in a row.
-How long EMDR takes depends of the memory, life circumstances, the amount of distressing, traumatic events an individual has had in his or her life.
-Research conducted over the last 20+ years supports the effectiveness of EMDR as a rapid and effective treatment.
-For further information visit www.emdr.com or www.emdria.org.
+EMDR sessions can be 110 minutes, or 50 minutes depending on a client’s circumstances.
+How long EMDR takes depends of the memory, life circumstances, the amount of distressing, traumatic events an individual has had in life.

 The American Psychiatric Association, the International Society for Traumatic Stress Studies, the Substance Abuse and Mental Health Services Administration, the U.S. Dept. of Veterans Affairs/Dept. of Defense, The Cochrane Database of Systematic Reviews, and the World Health Organization are among the many national and international organizations that recognize EMDR therapy as an effective therapeutic treatment.

 Book An Appointment